fuse-open/android-build-tools/README.md

 * Please note that [JDK](https://adoptium.net/) is required to install Android SDK.
 A compatible JDK is included with [Android Studio](https://developer.android.com/studio).

+* If you're using Fuse SDK v2.3 or lower, you should install `android-build-tools@1.x`.

 * If you're using Fuse SDK v1.12 or lower, you should install `android-build-tools@1.2.0`.

 ### SDK location